krrm1/qb-blackmarket/README.md

 # qb-blackmarket
 qb-core black market

-you need to hack someone called CRAZY JACK and make sure to hit jack bec he will kill and you will lose him
+you need to hack someone called CRAZY JACK and make sure to not hit jack bec he will kill and you will lose him

 1)  go to laster house